Mountain's Edge, Nevada

 Mountain's Edge is a planned community in the unincorporated town of Enterprise in Clark County, Nevada.
 It is a neighborhood within the southwest part of the Las Vegas Valley.

 History

 Focus Property Group started the construction of Mountain's Edge in February, 2004.
 The development plans included 14,500 homes and more than 22 neighborhoods with stores, office space, and shopping centers.
 Beginning in 2007, Mountain's Edge was the top selling master planned community in the United States for two consecutive years.
+As of the end of 2025, 12,500 homes and four parks (Nathaniel Jones Park, Paiute Park, Exploration Peak Park, and Mountains Edge Regional Park) as well as other amenities have been constructed with more amenities planned including two more parks (Helen Stewart park and John C. Fremont park), a community center, and a Magnet High School focusing on entrepreneurship planned for 2027 or 2028.